19 Mar Rib Cage Flare During Overhead Lifting

 Rib cage flare during overhead lifting is a common movement fault seen in fitness athletes.
 While it is not always an issue, quite often it needs to be addressed for better positioning as an athlete moves weight overhead.

-If you aren’t familiar with the term rib cage flare, it is another name for overextension of the spine (usually around the thoraco-lumbar junction).
+If you aren’t familiar with the term rib cage flare, it is another name for overextension of the spine.
+This usually occurs around the thoracolumbar junction, where the lower and mid-back meet.
 It is named rib cage flare because the protrusion of the rib cage is usually the easiest way to spot this movement fault.

-Rib cage flare during overhead lifts is usually caused by either 1) poor movement patterns or 2) lack of mobility so the athlete must compensate by overextending the spine.
+Rib cage flare during overhead lifts are usually caused by either 1) poor movement patterns or 2) lack of mobility, so the athlete must compensate by overextending the spine.

 Mobility Tests for Rib Cage Flare